 Setting Up Your Accounting System

-While some of our clients require more sophisticated systems, low-cost, off-the-shelf software packages such as QuickBooks Online help satisfy the basic accounting requirements that your government award demands.
-With a little bit of tweaking, the first key to using this software compliantly, is to properly set up the chart of accounts.
-This will mean a little bit of tweaking because, unfortunately, there isn’t a “government contracting” standard chart of account option in QuickBooks online software.
-We offer the JamesonWorx Phase I Solution which includes a basic, starter-level chart of accounts, and the training and reporting capabilities you will need.
+While some of our clients require more sophisticated systems, low-cost, off-the-shelf software packages such as QuickBooks online help satisfy the basic accounting requirements that your government award demands.
+The first key to using this software compliantly is to properly setup the chart of accounts.
+Unfortunately, there isn’t a “government contracting” standard chart of account option in QuickBooks online software.
+We offer several levels of solutions

 Setting Up the Right Chart of Accounts